eugkik/Project1/Final_Summary.md

 4. Overall, not a very strong correlation between total medals won over time and latitude.
 There are probably other variables at play including number of times countries have participated in the olympics. population size, economic status of country, and investment into the athletes.

-### Question 3: Does the country’s latitude impact average gold medal win percentage over time?
+### Question 3: Does the country’s latitude impact all-time average gold medal win percentage?

 ### Chart 1: Summer Olympics: Average Gold % vs. Latitude for Northern Hemispshere